kimfucious/sakura/README.md

 #### Run npm/yarn install

 To get more, essential stuff, you'll need to run either `npm install` or `yarn install` to bring down the source files, including Bootstrap, jQuery, etc.

+> :confused: While this may seem like a lot of stuff to bring down for a stupid template, most of it is development dependencies to help you make this theme your own.

 Once that's done (and it may take a while), you need to run two manual Gulp tasks.
 I've intentionally made these manual, leaving them out of the build process for a bit more control over the source.
 You only have to do this once, or at least until you decide you want to use more packages or update them.